sangupta/sangupta.github.io/_posts/2015-07-07-JOpenSurf-In-Maven-Central.md

 tags: java, open-source
 ---

-Sometime back I happened to work with `JOpenSurf` project for some prototypign work.
+Sometime back I happened to work with `JOpenSurf` project for some prototyping work.
 The project is also a dependency of the `LIRE` project, the popular Lucene based Image Retrieval library.
 The only drawback if the `JOpenSurf` project was its non-availability in Maven Central.